surfaceowl/explore_stocks_with_quandl/README.md

 ### Explore the potential efficient frontier of a stock portfolio with different weights of custom stocks

 Requires a free [Quandl account](https://www.quandl.com/) for an API Key to retrieve historic stock data.
+Add the env var `QUANDL_API_KEY` and your unique API key from Quandl to your environment variables.

 #### How to use: